UbiqueInnovation/oauth-native-to-browser-sessions/draft-ubique-oauth-native-to-browser-session.md

 3. **Single-Use & Expiration**: The AS marks the STT as consumed when it is redeemed, preventing reuse or replay attacks.
 The token’s short validity window further limits exposure if it is ever intercepted.

+# Scope extension
+We define the following scope value to request session transfer:
+  - session_transfer: OPTIONAL.
+This `scope` value requests that a Session Transfer Request Token be issued that can be used to obtain a Session Transfer Token that can be used to transfer the authenticated session from a native application to a specified browser session of choice.

+# Token Response Extension
+Token Respone as defined in Section 3.1.3.3 of OIDC 1.0.
+[RFC https://openid.net/specs/openid-connect-core-1_0-final.html#OfflineAccess] Additionally, this draft defines the following new response parameter values and rules.

+  - session_transfer_token: REQUIRED if grant_type `session_transfer` was requested, else it is omitted.
+In that case the `access_token` response parameter value MUST be omitted.
+The session transfer token associated with the current authenticated session, it can be used to bootstrap an authenticated session of a native application into an ephemeral browser session.
+  - session_transfer_request_token: REQUIRED if scope includes `session_transfer`.
+If grant_type `session_transfer` was requested, a fresh session transfer request token MAY be issued for future use.
+The session transfer request token associated with the current authenticated session, can be used to request new session transfer tokens from the IdP.
+As such it is considered confidential and should be treated with similar security considerations as is the case with `refresh_tokens`

+# Using Session Transfer Request Tokens
+A request to the Token Endpont can also use a Session Transfer Request Token by using the `grant_type` value `session_tranfer_request_token`.

+If the authorization server issued a session_transfer_request_token to the client, the client makes a session transfer request to the token endpoint by adding the following parameters using the "application/x-www-form-urlencoded" format described in Appendix B of OAUTH 2.0 [RFC 6749].
+The character encoding of UTF-8 in the HTTP request entity-body:

+   - grant_type: REQUIRED.
+Value MUST be set to "session_transfer_request_token"
+   - session_transfer_request_token: REQUIRED.
+The session transfer request token issued to the client.

+The session transfer request token is bound to the client it was issued to.
+Since session transfer request tokens are long-lasting credentials, they should be threated with the same care as is the case with a `refresh_token`.

+The Authorization Server MUST validate the session transfer request token and MUST verify that it was issued to the Client.

+Upon validation of the Session Transfer Request Token, the response body is the Token Response as defined in Section except that it contains a

+# Issuance Flow

+Standard OIDC request with a new "session_transfer" scope, in this case, the IdP will include a "session_transfer_request" token, which should be threated with the same precautions as a refresh token.

+In case the Native Application wants to transfer the existing session to the browser, the Native Application requests a "Session_Transfer_Token" from the IdP via the token endpoint using grant_type "session_transfer".
+In this case, the IdP "MUST NOT" include an "Access Token" in the token response.
+The token response "MAY" include a new "session_transfer_request" token.
 # Redemtion Flows

 There are two primary ways to redeem a STT to establish or refresh a user’s authenticated session in a web context: